-Welcome to Teaching Support Services (TSS).
-TSS is comprised of a number distinct departments with interconnected and yet varying responsibilities.
+Welcome to the Centre for Teaching Innovation and Excellence (CTIE).
+CTIE is comprised of a number distinct departments with interconnected and yet varying responsibilities.
 These departments include:

 - Educational Development (EDEV) - committed to promoting a culture of teaching and learning, and providing development opportunities.
-Working with faculty, teaching assistants, administrators and others, ED staff profile and support innovation and excellence in teaching and learning at all levels of the University.
-Link
+Working with faculty, teaching assistants, administrators and others, ED staff profile and support innovation and excellence in teaching and learning at all levels of the university.

-- Quality Assurance Office (QAO)- providing curriculum-oriented and administrative support for new program development, cyclical program review, and program modification.
-Link
+- Quality Assurance Office (QAO) - providing curriculum-oriented and administrative support for new program development, cyclical program review, and program modification.

 - Community Service Learning (CSL) - providing meaningful community service with classroom instruction and critical reflection.
 Link

 Our office is located at 202 Regina Street North, second floor, room R294.

 The office also supports maintenance and renewal of Laurier's general purpose classrooms and Laurier's Active Learning Classrooms (ALCs).
 For more information about ALCs and the training that we offer, click here